Skip to main content

 On Select Excel Input, select 1 of the Excel inputs:

-• Select a sheet to choose from the sheets available in the Excel file.
+• Select a sheet: Choose from the sheets available in the Excel file.

 • Select a range (cells, rows, or columns): Optionally, select a range of cells, rows, or columns within the sheet.

-• Select a named range to choose from the named ranges available in the Excel file.
+• Select a named range: Choose from the named ranges available in the Excel file.

-• Import only the list of sheet names to create output with a single column containing sheet names as values.
+• Import only the list of sheet names: Create output with a single column that contains sheet names as values.
 None of the related data is output when this option is selected.

 The Input Data tool skips columns that are not defined.
 A defined column is a column that either contains data or previously contained data that was cleared by the user.
 To include columns that are not defined, specify a range via the Select a range (cells, rows or columns) option in the Select Excel Input dialog.

-To see all files in the Gzip or Zip file, including files that are not supported by Alteryx, select Other Files under Select file type to extract.
+3. To view all files in the Gzip or Zip file, including files that are not supported by Alteryx...
 Select a file type to Parse other files as.

 Important